-Despite having similar mintages to the previous year, the 1949 Franklin Half Dollars are generally more elusive as the coins were not as frequently saved.
+Despite having similar mintages to the previous year, the 1949 Franklin Half Dollars (Buy on eBay) are generally more elusive as the coins were not as frequently saved.
 For this year, production took place at the Philadelphia, Denver, and San Francisco Mint facilities.
 The latter facility had not produced the denomination since 1946 when the previous design was in use.

 The 1949-D Franklin Half Dollar is ranked amongst the most difficult issues of the series to acquire in gem condition.
 It carries a premium in the grade MS65 with or without Full Bell Lines.
 Coins graded above this level are extremely scarce.